brendangregg/perf-tools/README.md

 ## Prerequisites

 The intent is as few as possible.
 Eg, a Linux 3.2 server without debuginfo.
-See the tool man page for specific prerequisites.
+See the tool man page for specifics.

 ### perf_events